pharmacologie-caen/vigicaen/README.md

 ## Example [![PV - Routine](https://img.shields.io/badge/PV-Routine-0f7ba2)](https://pharmacologie-caen.github.io/vigicaen/articles/routine_pharmacovigilance.html)

-You are working on a colitis case reported 150 days after nivolumab initiation.
+You are working on a colitis case reported 80 days after ipilimumab initiation.

 You would like to know the information component (possibly restricted to